Arnesfield/moqule/README.md

 The metadata is stored within the module declaration.

 - `imports` - Import other modules to the module.
 The module will gain access to the exported components of the imported modules.
 - `components` - Components to call or instantiate when the module declaration is resolved.
-Can be an array of `ClassComponent`s or a `ModuleComponents` object with the following properties:
+Can be an array of `ClassComponent`s or a `Components` object with the following properties:
   - `class` - Class components array to register to the module.
   - `function` - Function components array to register to the module.
   - `async` - Async function components array to register to the module.